apache/cloudstack-www/blog/2023-04-27-cloudstack-european-user-group-may4.md

 **Lucian Burlacu**

-Lucian is a long-time sysadmin and Apache Cloustack user and contributor.
+Lucian is a long-time sysadmin and Apache CloudStack user and contributor.
 He has a background in hosting, virtualisation and datacentre operations, but is now working full time on CloudStack.